aksqrd/ORM/README.md

 - First I create a variable TestSaveUpdate and point it at my Business Class
 - Next I'll use a With statement associated to TestSaveUpdate
 - In order to update a record you must pass a value to the ID variable in your table.
 I'll assign ID a value of 4
-- I'll assign FirstName a value of "'George'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
+- I'll assign FirstName a value of "'Madison'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Kiger'"
 - I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
 - Based on the criteria I've provided I'll call GenericID and write out its value
 - Close my object